MarshP/learn-mathematics/Mathematics/U.S Maths Education.md

 - Statistics

 ### Further study
-By now you'll know enough to choose what specialisms interest you.
+By now I'll know enough to choose what specialisms interest me.
 Some likely useful starters are:
-- set theory
+- Set theory
-- mathematical logic
+- Mathematical logic